Cruniac/StartScreen-Modern/README.md

 * Google for providing their CSE Engine

 ##Todo
-* [DONE] Use the CSE API instead of Google's Script to get better integration going.
-* Offer Duckduckgo alternative for searching the web.
-* Offer a Light version of the site that can be toggled on and off.
+* Add Ability to search for images in various services
+* Add Ability to search for videos in various services
+* Ability to create categories for shortcuts
+* Create a Config file System
+* Support for hosting with NodeJS ?